tanloong/neosca/README.md

 the phrasal category "Noun Phrase".

 When parsing input files,
-NeoL2SCA runs the above command and, if you have specified the `-rp` option, saves phrase structure trees in files with `.parsed` extension.
+NeoSCA runs the above command and, if you have specified the `-rp` option, saves phrase structure trees in files with `.parsed` extension.